rackerlabs/docs-dxp-handbook/docs/getting-help/submit-tickets.rst

   communication tools (such as email, Slack, Yammer, and instant messaging) offer powerful collaboration functionality and play a role in the timely communication of critical information related to an issue, but they are not systems of record nor are they actively monitored.
-This leads to risks of inaction or missed issues.
+Using these tools for critical communication leads to the risk of inaction or missed issues.

 * If you have questions or require Rackspace assistance, open a ticket in the Rackspace Customer Portal.
-This ensures that the communication does not get lost in email or isolated to a single individual but is rather supported by the team for timely resolution. *If your production system is down or you are experiencing a highly urgent and severely disruptive issue, call us directly after you submit a ticket.*
+Using tickets ensures that communication does not get lost in email or isolated to a single individual.
+Instead, it's rather supported by the team for timely resolution. *If your production system is down or you are experiencing a highly urgent and severely disruptive issue, call us directly after you submit a ticket.*

-* There might be instances in which you and Rackspace need to speak voice-to-voice.
+* There might be instances in which you and Rackspace need to speak instead of writing.
 If a meeting is required, the Rackspace Customer Success Manager schedules that meeting.
-Depending on the outcome of the meeting, tickets might be generated to track items for a timely resolution.
+Depending on the meeting outcome, we might generate tickets to track items for a timely resolution.

 * Ongoing roadmap discussions are scheduled with you by the Rackspace Account Manager at a regular cadence to discuss any open items and future